Bachelor Course Unit

 Mode of Study: On Campus and Blended Delivery

 This unit follows on from Counselling Theories and Models 2 and introduces students to the skills and processes associated with more recent models of counselling and therapy.

-Specific skills in building family genograms, case conceptualisation and advanced skills in working with themes, narratives and blind spots, are introduced.
 Skills for working with the therapeutic relationship are outlined, including the careful use of self-disclosure, immediacy, and normalising.
 A focus on the skills of externalising, mindfulness and working with family systems as a whole will also be developed.
 Students will be given the opportunity to develop their skills through observation, watching videos of counselling practice and also through ongoing practice with peers in triads.

 On completion of this unit students should be able to:

 - Understand skills and processes associated with relational and postmodern counselling modalities

 - Identify and apply the skills used in relational and postmodern counselling modalities

 - Practice and evaluate skills related to case conceptualisation, immediacy, self-disclosure, reflection of meaning, normalising and challenging